 I am Helmut Wagensonner, a Customer Engineer at Microsoft.
 This blog post gives a short overview on how to create a boot trace with Windows Performance Recorder.
 It does not cover trace analysis.

 Creating a boot trace is basically quite self-explaining but as I often need to explain it to customers, I thought to publish it as a blog post.
 First of all you need to download the Windows Assessment and Deployment Kit (ADK).
 You can always find the donwload links to the latest ADK version at http://aka.ms/adk.
-Additionally you can directly download the offline version of ADK 21H2 (Windows 10 / Windows 11) from here: Windows 10 ADK Offline Files.
+Alternatively you can directly download the offline version of ADK 21H2 (Windows 10 / Windows 11) from here: Windows 10 ADK Offline Files.
+The offline version does not need any internet connection for installation.

-For your convenience, I zipped all files needed to run the Windows Performance Toolkit (WPT) into one file, which can be downloaded here: Windows Performance Toolkit Only.
-Just unzip the files to a folder (i.e. C:\WPT) and you can run the WPT tools (Performance Recorder, Performance Analyzer, XPerf…) from that directory.
-It’s not recommended to directly start the Windows Performance Recorder from a network share.
-Copy it to a local folder instead.
+For your convenience, I zipped all this files into a single archive, which can be downloaded here: Windows Performance Toolkit Only.
+Unzip the files to any folder and you can run the WPT tools (Performance Recorder, Performance Analyzer, XPerf…) from that directory.

-To create a Windows Boot / Logon trace, start the WPR.exe with administrative rights.
+To create a Windows Boot / Logon trace, start the WPR.exe in the Windows Performance Tookit path with administrative rights.

 You can now start to analyze the boot trace using Windows Performance Analyzer.